gvwilson/thirdbit/src/fiction/bear/index.md

 Ogmin was *his* responsibility, an even greater one than Ghohraj in some ways.
 How in the underhells was he supposed to tell his father that he'd lost he?
-And what would his brother do when he heard the news?
+And how would his brother take advantage of the news when he heard it?
+Thokmay had no doubt that he would—Shobmay had wanted to be king ever since he was old enough to know what the collar around their father's neck meant, and enjoyed playing politics the way some people enjoyed the taste of overripe cheese.

-Thokmay chewed the end of his writing brush, then set it down angrily on his desk and stared at the wall until he caught himself scratching the scars on his chest.
+He chewed the end of his writing brush, then set it down angrily on his desk and stared at the wall until he caught himself scratching the scars on his chest.
 "What's next, biting your nails?" he asked himself aloud.
 He had worn gloves night and day for a month when he was eight years old to give them a chance to grow back.
-His brother Shobmay had teased him about that, and about his fondness for sweets, and about his love of animals, Gifted and otherwise.
+Shobmay had teased him about that, and about his fondness for sweets, and about his love of animals, Gifted and otherwise.
 He had always been better at people and politics than Thokmay.
 He would know how to write this damned letter.

-Thokmay sighed,
+Thokmay sighed.
+Wishing that he and his brohter were friends instead of rivals wasn't going to get this letter written.
+He might as well wish for another visit from Eddward the Dog.
-picked up his writing brush,
-dipped it in the inkwell,
+He picked up his writing brush, dipped it in the inkwell, and began.
-and began.